cheminfo/dereplication/README.md

 The `--max-old-space-size=8192` option has to be used because Node.js cannot handle files this large otherwise.

+The code underneath should be the contents of `index.js`.

 ```js
 import { similarity as Similarity } from 'ml-distance';